Six Flags Fright Fest

-Fright Fest (also known as Festival Del Terror at Six Flags México) is a Halloween-oriented haunt event held annually at Six Flags theme parks in the United States, Canada, and Mexico.
+Fright Fest (also known as Festival Del Terror at Six Flags México) is a Halloween-oriented haunt event held annually at legacy Six Flags theme parks in the United States, Canada, and Mexico.
 It mainly features haunted attractions, themed areas named Scare Zones, and live entertainment.

 It opened as Fright Nights at Six Flags AstroWorld in 1986.
 In 2020, Fright Fest was reimagined to Hallowfest, due to the COVID-19 pandemic.

 History

 Fright Nights era (1986-1993)

 After testing various Halloween-based seasonal events throughout the 1970s to mid-1980s, Six Flags, then owned by Bally Manufacturing, created an all-new Halloween event for AstroWorld in 1986 that they named Six Flags Fright Nights.

 In 1987, the event began to be expanded to Six Flags' other properties.
 Six Flags Over Georgia was the second park to introduce the event.

 Six Flags Over Mid-America was the third park to introduce Fright Nights in 1988 with Freddy Krueger from A Nightmare on Elm Street as the event's "entertainment chairman".
 The all-new Fright Nights featured House of the Living Dead, a walk-through inside of the ride building for the Time Tunnel dark ride, as well as the "Terror Train", a horror train show on the Tommy G. Robertson Railroad.

 In 1989, Fright Nights debuted at Six Flags Over Texas.
 Like the parks in Texas and Missouri, Freddy Krueger was the central figure of the event.
 It featured haunted houses, a trick or treat trail for kids, and more.